Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Matejko House| ©Aleksandr Zykov

-In order to continue the tour, you must enter Florianska Street, which leads from the Barbican to the heart of the medieval city.
+The next stop on the tour is Florianska Street, which leads from the Barbican (a late 15th century fortification that today hosts exhibitions) to the heart of the medieval city.

-Another interesting building is today's Jama Michalika café, a meeting place for the city's artists and journalists in the 19th century.
-Its interior is decorated in Art Nouveau style and is worth a look.
+• The Jama Michalika café, a meeting place for the city's artists and journalists in the 19th century.
+The interior is decorated in Art Nouveau style and is worth a look.

-The Pod Hotel Roza, with a 16th-century Renaissance portal, and other historic houses lining the street are other points to look out for as you stroll along.
+• The Pod Hotel Roza, with a 16th-century Renaissance portal, and other historic houses lining the street are other places to look out for as you stroll along.

 Market Square, the heart of the Old Town